-The boomerang-project.org.uk was formed in 2009 when a small group of academics from Liverpool John Moores University, University of Hull, University of Bristol and Leeds Beckett University formed a Network for Performative Research in Sport & Physical Activity.
+The boomerang-project.org.uk was formed in 2009 when academics from Liverpool John Moores University, University of Hull, University of Bristol and Leeds Beckett University formed a Network for Performative Research in Sport & Physical Activity.
 Unsurprisingly, given their creative interests, skills and backgrounds, the network soon moved beyond performative methodologies and the fields of sport and physical activity.

-Each year the network support a variety of learning environments including workshops, seminars and conferences using this site to publicise and manage events.
+The network now supports a variety of learning environments including workshops, seminars and conferences using this site to publicise and manage events.

-The steering group for the 2018 British Autoethnography Conference includes the following
+The steering group for the 2019 British Autoethnography Conference includes:

 Kandis is an experienced computer practitioner, with over 25 years of experience in the industry.
 Her focus is on software, database and web service development and management.
 A particular area of interest and expertise is that of relational database technologies where she has both development and support experience of MS SQL Server 6.5, 7, 2000, 2003 and 2008 including technologies such as T-SQL, replication, XML services, DTS/SSIS and SSRS.